UBC-CIC/EC2Ensemble/docs/AMISetup.md

 5. You can skip adding tags.
 Click next to configure security group.
 6. Configure your security group to allow SSH connection.
 (You can keep the default settings)
 7. Review your instance configuration and you can press Launch.
 8. A window will come up asking you about key pair.
-This is needed for you to SSH into the EC2 instance.
-Please create one or use an existing key pair for the instance.
+This is not needed unless you are planning to connect to the EC2 instance without using the EC2 Instance Connect in the web console.
-   If you choose to create one, enter a name for the key pair, make sure to download it and keep it somewhere safe.
-You can then launch the instance.

 ## SSH to EC2 instance

 Once the instance is launched, connect to it through SSH, there are multiple ways to do this and you are free to choose the ones that are most convenient.
+The easiest way is to use EC2 Instance Connect in the web console.
+You can do this by clicking the Connect button in your instance page, then an option to connect using EC2 Instance Connect should appear.
+Insert ubuntu as the username then click Connect.

+You can also connect using traditional SSH methods, though you will need to create a key pair and assign it to the instance during creation.
-This is one way to do so in [Windows machines (using PuTTY).](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html)
+This is an example of doing so in [Windows machines (using PuTTY).](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html)

-Run these commands in your EC2 instance (press Yes for all options):
+Once connected, run these commands in your EC2 instance (press Yes for all options):

 ```bash
   sudo apt-get update